vmware-tanzu-labs/cf-mgmt/README.md

 ```

 #### Org Configuration
 There is a orgs.yml that contains list of orgs that will be created.
-This should have a cooresponding folder with name of the orgs cf-mgmt is managing.
+This should have a corresponding folder with name of the orgs cf-mgmt is managing.
 This will contain a orgConfig.yml and folder for each space.
 Each orgConfig.yml consists of the following.

 ```
 # org name